 (v) identification and review of the prerequisite or corequisite which develops the body of knowledge and/or measures skills identified under (iv);

-(vi) of the knowledge and skills in the targeted course (identified under iv) and those developed or measure by the prerequisite or corequisite (i.e., the course or assessment identified under v.) ; and
+(vi) matching of the knowledge and skills in the targeted course (identified under iv) and those developed or measure by the prerequisite or corequisite (i.e., the course or assessment identified under v.) ; and

 (vii) maintain documentation that the above steps were taken.

-.
-Verify and provide documentation that prerequisites or corequisites meet the scrutiny specified in one of the measures of readiness specified in Title 5.
+3. Verify and provide documentation that prerequisites or corequisites meet the scrutiny specified in one of the measures of readiness specified in section 55003 of Title 5.
+These include content review (Title 5 Section 55003(c)), or content review with statistical validation (section 55003(f-g)).
+Pursuant to 55003(e), a prerequisite or corequisite need not be scrutinized using one of these measures only if

+a. it is required by statute or regulation; or

+b. it is part of a closely-related lecture-laboratory course pairing within a discipline; or

+c. it is required by four-year institutions.; or

+d. baccalaureate institutions will not grant credit for a course unless it has the particular communication or computation skill prerequisite.

+4. Ensure that no exit test is be required to satisfy a prerequisite or corequisite unless it is incorporated into the grading for the prerequisite or corequisite course (Title 5 Section 55003(n)).

-. s a regular part of the Program Review process or at least every six years, the college review each prerequisite, corequisite, advisory or limitation on enrollment pursuant to Section (b)(3) of Title 5 to establish that each is still supported by the faculty in the discipline or department and by the curriculum committee and is still in compliance with all other provisions of this policy and with the law.
+5. Ensure that as a regular part of the Program Review process or at least every six years, the college reviews each prerequisite, corequisite, advisory or limitation on enrollment pursuant to Section 55003(b)(3) of Title 5 to establish that each is still supported by the faculty in the discipline or department and by the curriculum committee and is still in compliance with all other provisions of this policy and with the law.
 Any prerequisite or corequisite which is successfully challenged under subsections(1), (2), or (3) of Section 55201(f) shall be reviewed promptly thereafter to assure that it is in compliance with all other provisions of the law.

+D. Monitoring the Impact of Prerequisites and Corequisites

+Pursuant to section 55003(l) of Title 5, if a prerequisite requires precollegiate skills in reading, written expression, or mathematics, the district shall:

+ensure that courses designed to teach the required skills are offered with reasonable frequency and that the number of sections available is reasonable given the number of students who are required to meet the associated skills prerequisites and corequisites.
+A corequisite shall be waived for any student for whom space in the corequisite course is not available; and

+ensure that each college to monitor student equity in accordance with Title 5 section 54220 and FHDA Board Policy 5600.
+Such monitoring will include evaluations to determine the impact on student success including whether the prerequisite or corequisite has a disproportionate impact on particular groups of students described in terms of race, ethnicity, gender, age, disability, or economic circumstances, Where there is a disproportionate impact on any such group of students, the district shall, in consultation with the Chancellor, develop and implement a plan setting forth the steps the district will take to correct the disproportionate impact.

-.
-Limitations on Enrollment
+E. Limitations on Enrollment